 With Christmas approaching, you might be worried about sorting out the arrangements for the festive period and the time that your children will spend with you if you are separated or divorced.

-It is important that children have a meaningful relationship with both of their parents, and it will be in the best interests of your children if both parents can reach an agreement about the Christmas period.
+It is important that children can have a meaningful relationship with both parents if it is safe and it is likely going to be best for your children if you can reach an agreement about Christmas plans together.

 We would encourage parents to discuss Christmas arrangements at an early stage to avoid any last-minute arguments.

-Please see below some tips to consider when sorting out the Christmas arrangements with the other parent:
+We have included below some tips to consider when making plans for Christmas arrangements with the other parent:

 If you have been unable to reach an agreement with the other parent or are struggling to compromise, you should consult a family solicitor.
 Your solicitor can provide you with further advice and guidance when negotiating with the other parent.
 Your solicitor may suggest the following:

 Our experienced team of Family Law Solicitors are experts in dealing with matters concerning children and making applications for a Child Arrangements Order.
 We understand that the Christmas period causes considerable stress and concern for separated parents.
 If you require advice, please contact our Family Law Team below.